pulp/pulpcore/docs/dev/reference/code-api/plugins-api/download.md

 ## Automatic Retry

-The {class}`~pulpcore.plugin.download.HttpDownloader` will automatically retry 10 times if the server responds with one of the following error codes:
+The `pulpcore.plugin.download.HttpDownloader` will automatically retry 10 times if the server responds with one of the following error codes:

 - 429 - Too Many Requests